 Mongolian Buddhism connected with Mongolian traditional lifestyle.
 Before in 1930 40% of male population was lamas (monks).

-Buu (Shaman): Mongolian classics, such as The Secret History of the Mongols, provide details about male and female shamans serving as exorcists, healers, rainmakers, necromancy, soothsayers, and officials.
+Buu (Shaman): Mongolian classics, such as The Secret History of the Mongols, provide details about male and female shamans serving as exorcists, healers, rainmakers, necromancers, soothsayers, and officials.
 Shamanic practices continue in present-day Mongolian culture.

 The spiritual hierarchy in clan-based Mongolian society was complex.
 The highest group consisted of 99 tengri (55 of them benevolent or “white” and 44 terrifying or “black”), 77 natigai or “earth-mothers”, besides others.